antony-a-n/aws-vpc-using-AWS-CLI/README.md

 **attach-internet-gateway** is used to  attach IGW to VPC

-Please note that you need to replace the VPCid and IGWid with your corresponding values.
+Please note that you need to replace the VPC-id and IGW-id with your corresponding values.

 ```
 [root@testserver ~]# aws ec2 attach-internet-gateway --vpc-id vpc-024b7015b71d95647 --internet-gateway-id igw-01f91a2838341f868
 ```

-Success, now you can proceed with creating  route tables,
+Success, now you can proceed with creating  route tables.

-# 5.Creating route tables
+# 5.Creating Route Tables
 =========================

 We are placing one of our subnets as private, and the other two subnets will be public, so we have to create separate route tables for the subnets.